Azure-Samples/llm-eval-grader-samples/README.md

 Customers who develop and use applications such as ChatBots for answering product or service-related questions would need to evaluate the performance of these applications from both Business and Data science perspectives to enhance them further.

-Some of the potential measurements for a e-commerce chatbot are

-TODO: Add the list of potential measurements

 The area of LLM assessing LLM based applications is new but evolving quickly, however there are no common framework or platform to conduct evaluations at a large scale for retail/commerce ChatBots.

 ### Business Value